Insulation Basics – Weather Effects

 For an exposed windy site the R value of the windows can be 25% lower than on a sheltered site.

 Things such as changes to the micro-climate of you house will reduce wind chill.

 Once a wall gets wet the rate of heat loss to the outside in winter will increase due to evaporation cooling the wall.

 This affects porous surfaces such as brick and wood more than impermeable surfaces like steel.

-For a typical brick wall a moisture content of 5% can lower the value of the outer skin by around 25%.
+For a typical brick wall a moisture content of 5% can lower the termperature of the outer skin by around 25%.

-The most effective way of keeping the walls dry is to have at least 450mm wide eaves.
+The most effective way of avoiding this by keeping the walls dry is to have at least 450mm wide eaves.